MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-in-own-project.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

 With Azure Key Vault, you can securely store and manage your sensitive information such as passwords, API keys, certificates, etc. using Azure Key Vault, you can easily create and manage encryption keys to encrypt your data.
 Azure Key Vault can also be used to manage certificates for all your resources.
+In this article, you'll learn how to:

+> [!div class="checklist"]
+>
+> - Create an Azure Key Vault.
+> - Configure your Key Vault permissions.
+> - Create a new service connection.
+> - Query for secrets from your Azure Pipeline.

 ## Prerequisites